opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 }
 ```

-### 1.3 Step 3: Add the data source parameter to plugins on the server side
+### Step 3: Add the data source parameter to server-side plugins

-**Server side: Verify whether multiple data sources is enabled and register the plugin API schema accordingly**
+**Server side:** Verify multiple data source enablement and register the plugin API accordingly.

-If your Dashboards plugin depends on a new API provided by your new server-side plugin, you can register the schema for the API or pass the request path as a parameter when initializing the request.
+If your Dashboards plugin depends on a new API provided by your server-side plugin, you can register the schema for the API or pass the request path as a parameter during initialization.
 To register the custom API schema, use the interface provided by the Data Source plugin during plugin initialization.
-See the following snippet as an example:
+See the following example snippet:
 ```
 // server/plugin.ts
 import { DataSourcePluginSetup } from '../../../src/plugins/data_source/server';